-Not much progress was made on this from our end until recently when a Riehle descendant from Delaware contacted us to see if we could help locate Johann Jakob who was her g-g-grandfather.
-After some investigation and an exchange with Hans-Martin, we confirmed the connection back to Mohringen, from where Johann Jakob emigrated to New York in 1866.
+Not much progress was made on this from our end until much more recently when a Riehle descendant from Delaware contacted us to see if we could help locate Johann Jakob who was her great-great-grandfather.
+After some investigation and an exchange with Hans-Martin, we confirmed the connection back to Mähringen, from where Johann Jakob emigrated to New York in 1866.
 He listed his profession as “piano maker” and worked for Steinway & Sons.
 Johann Jakob died in New York in 1899.
 He had one daughter (Lydia, married name Georgi) who in turn has a number of descendent living in the US as of this writing.

 (Based on Tree Provided by Hans-Martin Riehle)

-If you found this article interesting and would like to share with family on
+If you find this topic interesting and would like to share with family on